 Landing jobs on Upwork can be a game-changer for freelancers looking to grow their careers.
 However, with thousands of freelancers competing for the same jobs, standing out from the crowd can be challenging.
-The secret to winning clients on Upwork lies in crafting a compelling proposal that captures attention and demonstrates why you are the best fit for the project.
+So, the secret to winning clients on Upwork lies in crafting a compelling proposal that captures attention and demonstrates why you are the best fit for the project.
 In this post, we’ll dive into the key elements of writing proposals that get you hired on Upwork.

 Source: YouTube